Image: Copyright free from Pixabay. No attribution to the author of this website.

 ‘Harder,’ she said.

-There is no God, he thought as he rubbed harder and harder, his hand now clamped between her thighs as she squirmed.
+There is no God, he thought as he rubbed harder and harder, his hand now clamped between her thighs as she squirmed in ecstasy.
 He pressed his other hand to his mouth, trying not to be sick.
 Her breathing turned heavy, she started to growl.
 She thrust against him, hands clenching the pink quilt, thighs and belly and breasts wobbling.
 Then he felt her spasm, and it was over.
 She sagged into her bed, panting.
 Peer was panting too as he pulled away a hand covered in goop.
 He broke out in a cold sweat and shivered.

 ‘You shall sleep with me tonight,’ she said.
 ‘And we shall sleep like lovers.’